Ma Yexin

 Ma Yexin (马烨欣 (Mǎ yèxīn)) is a Chinese tennis player.

-She has a career-high singles ranking of 177 by the WTA, reached on 6 May 2024, and a doubles ranking of world No. 187, achieved on 3 April 2023.
+She has a career-high singles ranking of 165 by the WTA, reached on 30 March 2026, and a doubles ranking of world No. 187, achieved on 3 April 2023.

 Career

 In 2020, Ma won two tournaments in Antalya, Turkey, with Kazakh partner Zhibek Kulambayeva in doubles.

 Ma won her first $40k title in January 2023 at Nonthaburi, Thailand in the doubles draw, partnering Liang En-shuo.
 The following week, they won another $40k title at Nonthaburi, beating Lee Pei-chi from Taiwan and Indonesian Jessy Rompies in the final.

 She made her WTA Tour main-draw debut as a qualifier at the 2023 Jiangxi Open, losing in the first round to Camila Osorio.

-Ma received a wildcard for the main draw of the WTA 1000 2024 China Open but lost to Irina-Camelia Begu in the first round in three sets.
+Ma received a wildcard entry to make her maiden main-draw WTA 1000 appearance at the 2024 China Open but lost to Irina-Camelia Begu in the first round in three sets.

+Entering as a lucky loser, she won her first WTA Tour main-draw match at the 2024 Ningbo Open, defeating qualifier Xiaodi You, before being eliminated by fourth seed Barbora Krejčíková in the second round.

-She reached her first WTA 125 final at the 2025 Jingshan Open, losing to Lulu Sun.
+Ma reached her first WTA 125 final at the 2025 Jingshan Open, losing to Lulu Sun.

+At the 2026 Memphis Classic, she defeated world No. 66 Kimberly Birrell for her second WTA Tour main-draw match win.
+Ma lost in the second round to sixth seed Caty McNally.